sethfischer/pelican-bootstrap3/README.md

 ### Content license

 You can optionally declare a [Creative Commons license](http://creativecommons.org) for the content of your site.
 It will appear in the site's footer.
-To enable, use one of the following two ways for configuration.
+To enable, use the following configuration:

-* To choose the license by name, set `CC_LICENSE` to the common abbreviated name of the license: `"CC-BY"` (require attribution), `"CC-BY-SA"` (require ShareAlike), `"CC-BY-ND"` (NoDerivatives) , `"CC-BY-NC"` (require attribution, no commercial reuse), `"CC-BY-NC-SA"` (require ShareAlike, no commercial reuse), or `"CC-BY-NC-ND"` (NoDerivatives, no commercial reuse).
-* Alternatively, choose the licence by features:
 * `CC_LICENSE_DERIVATIVES` - `"yes"` if permitted, `"no"` if not permitted, and `"ShareAlike"` if derivatives must be shared under the same terms.
 * `CC_LICENSE_COMMERCIAL` - `"yes"` if commercial reuse is permitted, and `"no"` otherwise.
 * Optionally, you can include attribution markup in the license mark by setting `CC_ATTR_MARKUP` to _True_.

 The license choice mirrors the [Creative Commons License Chooser](http://creativecommons.org/choose/).
-Source for the macro that renders the mark is at http://github.com/hlapp/cc-tools.
+Source for the macro that renders the mark is based on  http://github.com/hlapp/cc-tools.

 ### GitHub